projectara/greybus-spec/source/special.rst

 All Interfaces are required to define a CPort that uses the Control Protocol, and shall be prepared to receive Operation requests on that CPort at any time.
+The CPort that uses the Control Protocol must have an id of '2'.
+CPort id '2' is a reserved CPort address for the Control Protocol.
+Similarly the bundle descriptor associated with the Control CPort must have an id of '0'.
+Bundle id '0' is a reserved id for the Control Protocol bundle descriptor.

 A Greybus connection is established whenever a control connection is used, but the Interface is never notified that such a connection exists.
 Only the SVC and AP Module are able to send control requests.
 Any other Interface shall only send control response messages, and such messages shall only be sent in reply to a request received its control CPort.

 Conceptually, the Operations in the Greybus Control Protocol are: